 In addition to the piano, he plays organ, fortepiano, harpsichord, timpani, marimba and several other percussion instruments.
 He studied piano with the late Joann Pruitt and Professor Gwendolyn Mok and has had master classes with Stephen Hough, Vladimir Viardo, and the late historical music guru Laurette Goldberg.
 He plays an eclectic variety of standard classical repertoire, forgotten gems, and colorful 20th century composers.

-Lea Mavroudis is the Office Administrator at CCB.
-A San Mateo County native, she left home for a few years to obtain a Bachelor’s Degree in anthropology from the University of Wyoming in Laramie.
+Lea Mavroudis is the Office Administrator and Rental Coordinator at CCB.
+She was born and raised in the Bay Area, mainly on the peninsula and the coast.
+Following some challenging life circumstances after high school, she took it upon herself to return to college in her mid-twenties, obtaining a Bachelor’s Degree in anthropology from the University of Wyoming in Laramie.
 During her time there, she did field work with a local folk dancing group and performed statistical analysis of catalogued artifacts from the ancient Harappa Civilization, among other accomplishments.

 Lea had a wonderful experience in Wyoming, but greatly missed her family and friends in California.
 She moved back to the Bay Area in 2019 and now lives with her partner in the East Bay.